Over 3,400 protesters reportedly killed in Iran amid brutal crackdown

 Hospitals are overwhelmed with protesters who have been shot by regime security forces, three doctors say in messages seen by the British newspaper The Guardian.

-Most have gunshot wounds to the eyes and head, which indicates that the regime is using the same strategy as during the major Iranian protest wave of 2022.
+Many have gunshot wounds to the eyes and head, which indicates that the regime is using the same strategy as during the 2022 Iranian protest wave.

-They want to damage the head and eyes so that people can no longer see - just like they did in 2022, says a doctor in Tehran.
+They want to damage people's heads and eyes so that they can no longer see - just like they did in 2022, says a doctor in Tehran.

 The doctor describes the hospital as a war zone, where there is a shortage of both blood and equipment.
 There is no doubt that the shots were intentional, he says.